Phased Retirement Program

 - Must the phased retirement agreement specifically state the work effort percentage, or can it be completed using a range (for example, 50 percent to 60 percent)?

-- When a Regents Professor (job code 9410) enters into a phased retirement agreement, is the title of the Regents Professor retained without a reduction in the stipend?
+- When a Regents Professor (job code 9410) enters into a phased retirement agreement, is the title of Regents Professor retained without a reduction in the stipend?

 Yes.
 The Regents Professor title and full stipend is held until the last day of employment.